agda/agda-stdlib/doc/style-guide.md

   identifiers, in favour of using the long(er) qualified name, although similar remarks about legacy failure to observe this recommendation apply!
-  NB. `renaming` directives are, of course permitted when a module is imported qualified, in order to be *subsequently* `open`ed for `public` export (see below).
+  NB. `renaming` directives are, of course, permitted when a module is imported qualified, in order to be *subsequently* `open`ed for `public` export (see below).